-WASHINGTON (AP) -- The Institute for Supply Management reports on growth at U.S. service firms in June.
+WASHINGTON (AP) -- The Institute for Supply Management reports on growth at U.S. service firms in August.
 The ISM will release its services index at 10 a.m.
-Eastern time on Thursday.
+Eastern time Thursday.

 - Politics & Government